 (a) Make reparation or restitution to the aggrieved party for the damage or loss caused by the defendant’s crime, in an amount and manner determined by the court and to the person specified by the court, unless the court finds compelling circumstances which would render a plan of restitution unworkable.”
 (Emphasis added.)

 K.S.A.
 1992 Supp.
 21-4610(4) clearly requires courts to order restitution for the offense of conviction where such restitution is not unworkable.
-Neither 21-4610 nor 21-4603, however, limits a court's authority to ordering restitution only for the offense of conviction.
+Neither 21-461Ó nor 21-4603, however, limits a court’s authority to ordering restitution only for the offense of conviction.
 Both sections vest considerable discretion in the trial court to order restitution as it deems appropriate, except that it must, pursuant to 21-4610(4), order restitution for the offense of conviction.

-When, as here, a defendant has been charged with numerous offenses and has agreed to plead guilty to one or more counts and pay restitution for each of the charged offenses in exchange for the State's agreement to dismiss several charges, we hold that the sentencing court has authority to order the restitution provided in the plea agreement.
-We need not and do not address the legality of orders that a defendant pay restitution for crimes with which he has not been charged or crimes for which he has not agreed to pay restitution.
+When, as here, a defendant has been charged with numerous offenses and has agreed to plead guilty to one or more counts and pay restitution for each of the charged offenses in exchange for the State’s agreement to dismiss several charges, we hold that the sentencing court has authority to order the restitution provided in the plea agreement.
+We need not and do not address the legality of orders that a defendant pay restitution for crimes with which he has not been charged or crimes for which he has. not agreed to pay restitution.

-Because the Court of Appeals reversed the restitution order, it did not address Ball's additional claim on appeal that the trial court erred in determining the amount of restitution without conducting an evidentiary hearing.
-On review, Ball asked this court *702 to either determine the propriety of the amount or remand to the Court of Appeals for determination of that issue if this court affirmed the trial court on the State's petition for review.
+Because the Court of Appeals reversed the restitution order, it did not address Ball’s additional claim on appeal that the trial court erred in determining the amount of restitution without conducting an evidentiary hearing.
+On review, Ball asked this court

 A trial court has considerable discretion in determining the amount of restitution to be ordered.
-This court will find that a trial court has abused its discretion "when no reasonable person would take the view adopted by the trial court."
-State v.
-Hinckley, 13 Kan.
-App.
-2d 417, 418, 777 P.2d 857 (1989).
-The defendant claims the trial court abused its discretion here because the State did not produce any evidence of a restitution amount at sentencing.
+This court will find that a trial court has abused its discretion “when no reasonable person would take the view adopted by the trial court.”

 The trial court ordered restitution in the precise amount set forth in the presentence investigation (PSI) report.
 Although there was no hearing in this case on the amount of restitution, the issue of restitution was not contested in this case.
-Compare Hinckley, 13 Kan.
-App.2d at 418.
-At the sentencing hearing, the court sentenced the defendant to specific terms of imprisonment and ordered restitution in the amount of $18,490.40.
-The only comment by defense counsel regarding the amount of restitution was the following:
+Compare

 “Your Honor, in regards to the restitution, I haven’t had much of an opportunity to look over some of that, and I would ask 30 days for me to confer with the State and make sure.”